FAQs : Frequently Asked Questions

 FCSL or YMCA/college/USA Swim Coaches are encouraged to become FCSL Referees.

-Contact FCSL Officials Chair for certification info and see Key Dates.
+Contact FCSL Officials Chair for certification info and see also Key Dates for possible training dates.

-Knowledgeable parents can serve as their Club’s Pool or Swim Chair; or also on the FCSL Board, contact the FCSL Nominating Chair.
+Knowledgeable parents can serve as their Club Pool Chair or Swim Chair; or also on the FCSL Board, contact the FCSL Nominating Chair or President.

 | ||Do NOT approach the Referee.
 Do NOT argue with the Referee.|